vtex/ux-writing/docs/text-patterns/text-input.md

 - Show the exact values that the field supports.
 - Be clear and straight to the point.
 - Use messages, descriptions or tooltips to give more context, if needed.
-- Avoid punctuation in placeholders.
-- Input label and placeholder must use sentence case.
 - If an error occurs, provide the user with context, so they can correct the text inputted initially.

+### Grammar

+- We encourage the use of possessive adjectives or pronouns in sentences, as long as they don't exceed the limited space for text, in the UI.
+They reinforce the idea that users should feel connected with their VTEX environment, and feel they belong.
+It shows the respect we have towards their store.
+- Prefer direct sentences, without passive voice.
+- Use sentence case.
+- No punctuation.
+- Maximum of 3 words.

 ### Search Bars